 How to Tell When Your Roof Has Damage

 Inspecting the interior side of your roof by taking a trip to the attic provides a solid starting point to check for roof damage.
 Discoloration and leaks in this area can indicate a more serious problem.
-Light peeking through any section of the roof should warrant immediate action.
+The light peeking through any section of the roof should warrant immediate action.

 The flashes on your roof, which can be found in the connecting seems as well as around vents, chimneys or skylights, should be assessed for cracked or peeling caulking.
 Flashes are an important part of your roof’s drainage system, so any cracks can lead to serious water damage.
 Make sure to remove and replace any caulking that looks suspicious.
 It is better to be safe than sorry.